 The Security Deposit shall, however, be forfeited in favor of LESSOR upon the occurrence of any of the following events: (i) LESSEE fails to occupy the Leased Premises for the full term of the lease or any extension or renewal thereof, where such failure is not due to the act or omission of the LESSOR, or (ii) this Contract is terminated by LESSEE for whatever reason prior to the expiry date of its term, other than those reasons indicated in Articles 10.2, 10.3, and 12.1 and other than where the termination is due to the act or omission of the LESSOR; or (iii) upon the occurrence of any event of default or termination as provided in Article 11.1.
 Upon the occurrence of any of these events, the Security Deposit (or the balance thereof which should otherwise have been returned to LESSEE had such termination not have occurred) shall be forfeited in favor of LESSOR, in addition to whatever damages that may be due by virtue of the termination of this Contract.
 In the event, however, that this lease is terminated at the instance of LESSOR without any fault or negligence of LESSEE but with its conformity or at the instance of LESSEE pursuant to Articles 10.2, 10.3, and 12.1, the Security Deposit or any balance thereof shall be returned to LESSEE, net of the amounts authorized to be deducted therefrom under this Article.
-If the Security Deposit is not refunded to LESSEE or its return to LESSEE is otherwise delayed on the 60th day after the expiry of this lease or otherwise when such Security Deposit is due for return to LESSEE under this Contract, LESSOR shall be liable to pay two percent (2%) interest per month of delay, on the amount of Security Deposit outstanding from the date it becomes due for payment.
+If the Security Deposit is not refunded to LESSEE under this Contract, LESSOR shall be liable to pay two percent (2%) interest per month of delay, on the amount of Security Deposit outstanding from the date it becomes due for payment.
 This right of LESSEE shall be in addition to whatever is provided under the law and in this Contract.

-- 4.3 ADVANCE RENTAL Upon execution of this Contract, LESSEE shall pay to LESSOR Advance Rental in an amount specified in Annex "A", which amount shall be applied against rent in the manner specified in Annex "A". - 4.4 TAXES LESSOR shall be responsible for the payment of the real property taxes due on the Leased Premises, the Building and the land on which such is located, at current rates and shall ensure that said real property taxes are properly paid.
+- 4.3 ADVANCE RENTAL- Upon execution of this Contract, LESSEE shall pay to LESSOR Advance Rental in an amount specified in Annex "A", which amount shall be applied against rent in the manner specified in Annex "A". - 4.4 TAXES LESSOR shall be responsible for the payment of the real property taxes due on the Leased Premises, the Building and the land on which such is located, at current rates and shall ensure that said real property taxes are properly paid.